Archibald Douglas, 3rd Earl of Douglas: Escape

 Ramsay retorted, "Not he, I tell you, he is a scullion and a rogue", then to Archibald, "Go you rascal, and seek your master's body amongst the slain, so that we may at least give him a decent burial".
 Ramsay paid the fee of 40 shillings, the ransom rate for an esquire.
 Ramsay cuffed Archibald round the head once more and bade him begone.
 Archibald made his way back to Scotland, and deprived the Black Prince's army of what would have been a considerable ransom.

 Rise to prominence

-Black Archibald was appointed Constable of Edinburgh Castle which along with the office of Sheriff of Edinburgh by 1360, which offices he held until 1364.
+Black Archibald was appointed Constable of Edinburgh Castle along with the office of Sheriff of Edinburgh by 1360, which offices he held until 1364.
 In that year, he was also appointed Warden of the Western March.
 This was an uneasy appointment, as the English held Annandale, which formed the greater part of his new jurisdiction.

 In the following years, he carried out numerous raids against the English.
 In 1368, Douglas was appointed Lord Warden of the Marches and was successful in ousting the English from Annandale completely by 1383.